 Thermal resistance of wood varies with the species but is in the order of 0.13m2 K/W. Wood naturally reduces heat transfer through the whole floor construction and thus wood flooring should only be considered over an underfloor heating installation with full prior consultation with the heating engineer.

-All of our engineered floors are suitable for installations with under floor heating systems.
+All of our engineered wood floors are suitable for installations with under floor heating systems.
 You must check with the manufacturer of the underfloor heating system to ensure that the system can be properly controlled to ensure the maximum temperature at the surface of the timber floor (at any point) will not exceed 27°C.

 It is important that you set the underfloor heating system to make sure that it cannot in any circumstance cause a floor surface temperature that exceeds 27°c.
 The best way to do this is with an infrared heat monitor.
 These are inexpensive and will allow you to calibrate the maximum running temperature of your heating system.